abadid/cmsc424-spring2019/project4/README.md

 ## **Introduction**

-This is a project adapted from Berkeley that will hopefully give you an understanding of how indexing works in a B+ Tree by having you implement a B+ Tree itself.
+This project was adapted from a B+ tree implementation project originally developed at the University of California Berkeley.
+The goal of this project is to give you a deeper understanding of how B+ trees work.
+The best way to accomplish this is by building one yourself.
 Do not fear, you will not be writing this from scratch!
-Methods you will need to implement will have comments telling you to do so.
+Methods you will need to implement will have comments telling you what to do.
 More on this later.

 ## **Environment**

-We will not be using vagrant this time as it will not be necessary.
-We highly recommend you use an IDE like Eclipse for this project.
+We will not be using the virtual machine environment that we've been using for the other projects thus far this semester, since this is a pure Java project.
+We highly recommend you install/use an IDE like Eclipse for this project.
 We will be using Maven to run the tests.
 If you can import the code as a Maven project in your IDE and run your unit tests successfully, you do not need to install Maven on your local computer.
-Most IDEs should provide this functionality by default, in Eclipse for example, you can do this: File > import > maven > existing maven project.
+Most IDEs should provide this functionality by default.
+For example, in Eclipse, you can do this: File > import > maven > existing maven project.

 ## **The Project Files**